mdundek/multipaas/documentation/INSTALL.md

 The preparation script will perform the following tasks:

-- Download target OS psecific packages upfront
+- Download target OS specific packages upfront
 - Download all Docker images upfront
 - Build Vagrant boxes required for the `control-plane` and `host-node` environements
 - Install Vagrant base boxes on `control-plane` and `host-node` environements
 - Resolve dependencies for the `host-node` components upfront

-Lets start by cloning the repository on a `CentOS / RedHat 8` or `Ubuntu 18.04` machine:
+Lets start by cloning the repository on a `Ubuntu 18.04` or `CentOS / RedHat 8` machine:

 ```
 git clone https://github.com/mdundek/multipaas.git
 ```

-### A script to prepare for deployment
+### A script to prepare for the deployment

 The script is located at `install/build/prepare.sh`.
 It takes the following arguments: